Buyer Frequently Asked Questions

 When should I come?

 That is entirely up to you.
-Some are willing to pay $10 for the 1st hour, 1st Tracks opening.
-Some love the 1st three crazy startup hours when there is the maximum amount of gear.
+Some are willing to pay $10 for the 1st hour, 1st Tracks opening to get those first bargains.
+Some love the 1st 3-4 crazy startup hours when there is the maximum amount of gear.

 Is anyone turned away?

 We have never turned anyone away.
 There has generally been a huge amount of people in the first 3 to 4 hours.
-Due to Fire Regulation, we needed to hold the line until some people cleared out before allowing more in.
-Last year, early on the 1st day, there was rarely any wait to get in.
-The year before there was a long line.
-Both years had no line after 4 hours.
+Due to Fire Regulations, we needed to hold the line until some people cleared out before allowing more in.
+Three years ago, early on the 1st day, there was rarely any wait to get in.
+The year before and last year, even with a signup queue, there was a long line.
+Both years had a small line after 4 hours.
 We had about 4,000 people (not counting children) last year on the first day with 2,000 in the first 3 hours.
-This year, we have implemented an entry signup so we spread the people in the hours available.
+This year, we have again implemented an entry signup queue so we can spread our customers more evenly in the hours available.

 How does the 1st Tracks work?

-No tickets, just register for the 1st hour which is 1st Tracks.
+No tickets, just register for the 1st hour which is 1st Tracks only.
 1st Tracks: $10/person, $20/family - children under 15 are FREE with parent.
+Payment as you enter.

 Will there still be a good selection on the 2nd day?